-The paper relates to the literature on PPPs and the Penn-BS effect as in Kravis et al. (1982), Heston and Summers (1992), and Feenstra et al. (2015).
+The paper relates to the literature on PPPs and the Penn-BS effect as in Kravis, Summers, and Heston (1982), Heston and Summers (1992), and Feenstra et al. (2015).
 Our contribution is to identify the non-monotonic pattern of the price-income relation as a novel stylized fact and link this non-monotonicity to a plausible model of structural transformation.

-The paper refers to the debate on PPPs and real exchange rate determinants in the long run, as in Balassa, 1964, Samuelson, 1964, Bhagwati (1984), De Gregorio et al. (1994), Rogoff (1996) and Taylor and Taylor (2004).
+The paper refers to the debate on PPPs and real exchange rate determinants in the long run, as in Samuelson (1964), Balassa (1964), Bhagwati (1984), Rogoff (1996) and Taylor and Taylor (2004).
 Within this literature the papers close in spirit to our are Bergin et al. (2006) and Devereux (1999).
 The former shows that there is no Penn-BS effect before the 1970s; the latter presents a model of endogenous productivity growth in the distribution sector to explain real exchange rate depreciation in East Asian countries.
 Our paper provides a more generalized and systematic evidence of a counter Penn-BS effect and real exchange rate movements in developing countries.
 Moreover, our explanation of this finding offers an original contribution of real exchange rate determinants in developing countries, based on structural transformation.